TheColorRed/query-builder/README.md

 });
 ```

 * `connectionA | connectionB`: This is the name of the connection.
-It can be anything.
+It can be pretty much any valid JavaScript property.
 * `default`: This is the default connection and there should only be one, otherwise you might get unexpected results.
 If you have only one connection than this option is optional.
 * `connection`: This is a list of connection options.
 For a full list of connection options see: [Connection Options](https://www.npmjs.com/package/mysql#connection-options) in the mysql package.